jhmejia/book-management-sys/README.md

 # book-management-sys
 ## This is a Python interactive menu for Book Management.

+Check the releases for the mongodb branch and the main branch which has mysql.

 #### •	The system shall allow user to add a new publisher (name, phone and city).
 #### •	The system shall allow user to add a new book (ISBN, title, year, published_by, previous edition and price).
 #### •	The system shall allow user to edit an existing book.